-Section 2 focuses on examining malicious Windows executables at the assembly level.
-You will discover approaches for studying inner workings of a specimen by looking at it through a disassembler and, at times, with the help of a debugger.
-The section begins with an overview of key code-reversing concepts and presents a primer on essential x86 Intel assembly concepts, such as instructions, function calls, variables, and jumps.
-You will also learn how to examine common assembly constructs, such as functions, loops, and conditional statements.
-The material will then build on this foundation and expand your understanding to incorporate 64-bit malware, given its growing popularity.
-Throughout the discussion, you will learn to recognize common characteristics at a code level, including HTTP command and control, keylogging, and command execution.
+Section 2 focuses on statically examining malicious Windows executables at the assembly level.
+You will discover approaches for studying inner workings of a specimen by looking at it through a disassembler and, at times, with the help of a decompiler.
+You will use Ghidra for hands-on exercises in this section.
+The section begins with an informally overview of key code-reversing concepts and presents an experiment with aspects of primer on essential x86 Intel assembly concepts, such as malware analysis and are looking to instructions, function calls, variables, and jumps.
+You will formalize and expand your expertise, also learn how to examine common assembly constructs, in this area such as functions, loops, and conditional statements.
+The material will then build on this foundation and expand practitioners looking to expand understanding to incorporate 64-bit malware.

-TOPICS: Understanding Core x86 Assembly Concepts to Perform Malicious Code Analysis; Identifying Key Assembly Logic Structures with a Disassembler; Following Program Control Flow to Understand Decision Points During Execution; Recognizing Common Malware Characteristics at the Windows API Level (Registry Manipulation, Keylogging, HTTP Communications, Droppers); Extending Assembly Knowledge to Include x64 Code Analysis
+TOPICS: Understanding Core x86 Assembly Concepts to Perform Malicious Code Analysis; Identifying Key Assembly Logic Structures with a Disassembler; Following Program Control Flow to Understand Decision Points; Recognizing Common Malware Characteristics at the Windows API Level; Extending Assembly Knowledge to Include x64 Code Analysis